 After camping there is always the moment you have to pack the tent again.
 You do this by pulling the strap at the rear of the tent and the canopy folds back.
 With the door closed this is not easy; the tent is like a big bellow with the nozzle closed and the air trapped in it.
 The trick with the Jimba Jimba is that you must keep the top of the door open so the air can escape.
 And now I have a negative point of the JJ.
 Packing with rain makes the tent wet and if the door is open… a wet – if you are really fast, moist – part of the mattress.
 So, practice and be quick in packing.

 Overall I do like the build quality of the Sheepie Jimba Jimba, but I do have a few remarks.
 First: I don’t like that the hooks that secure the cover already stared rusting after two weeks.
 Ok, wintertime so salt on the roads but still.
 I talked to the Daktent.nl about this and this was news to them so I may have just that one.
 Second: I think that the placement of the straps could be better.
 Now they are not easy to pull tighter and getting the tent flatter on the car.
-Third: I don’t like that the hooks already stared rusting after two weeks.
-Ok, wintertime so salt on the roads but still.
-Fourth: I would prefer metal connectors between de aluminum poles and the base.
-Fifth, and this is a more serious one: The gassprings.
+Third: I would prefer metal connectors between de aluminum poles and the base.
+Fourth, and this is a more serious one: The gassprings.
 After a few days with rain I discovered that the seal on the gasspring is not waterproof.
 I saw a bit of rust developing on the lower end of both gassprings.
 Result of this is that the gasspring started to be less smooth and started closing with a stutter.
 And the opening sight is a small squick.
 I bit of oil did the trick but oil and tent fabric are no friends.
 So be careful.
 Also I think the solution is even simpler.
 Now the gassprings are placed with the seal facing upwards and so water collect on the seal.
 Place them the other way around and the seal is facing downwards.
 But this is probably to easy thinking.
 Daktent.nl is aware of the rust and for the 2019 models that are sold now they promise me this problem is solved.

 In the three weeks that I was able to use the Sheepie Jimba Jimba I had a lot of fun.
 It will fit most car roofs thanks to the low weight.
 Pitching is easy.
 Packing a bit a hassle.
 The big door is a joy with good weather and a perfect place to enjoy the sun.
 With rain it is a small disadvantage.
 The canopy protects the entry well from rain or overloads of sun.
 The double roof and the ventilation are super.
 The optional anti-condensation mattress is a must buy.
 The winter liner is a good option if you travel to colder regions or if you want to prolong the camping season.
 The JJ has proven to be 100% waterproof.
 I would prefer a bit harder mattress.
 Improvements can me made to the cover, the hooks and the gassprings.
 The price of the Sheepie Jimba Jimba is € 1.289,00 for the Medium and € 1.449,00 for the Large.
 This is not expensive for a rooftoptent but it is neither cheap.
 Overall I rate the Sheepie Jimba Jimba at 3,5 stars or 7.1/10 points.